The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 For TEA, no gear yet exists that will cap out both substats when synced down to the cap of i475.
 Because synced gear loses the benefit of affixed materia, it is usually (not not universally) worse than i470/475 options available for a given slot.
 Gear from The Hero's Gauntlet matches the item level sync and may provide a decent boost.
 The last- and second-to-last steps of your Bozjan Resistance weapon are special in having finely configurable stats, and will beat out any alternatives if allocated properly.

 Use the most current consumables available.
-You must use grade 4 tinctures for maximum benefit.
+You must use Grade 4 Tinctures of Strength for maximum benefit.

 If you wish to further optimize your gear, a non-exhaustive list of best-in-slot configurations using Resistance Weapons will be listed below.
-You can find a complete list in the dedicated best-in-slot guide for DRK, or use the Tank DPS Calculator to determine your own.
+You can find a complete list in the [dedicated best-in-slot guide for DRK](https://guides.xivresources.com/jobs/tanks/dark-knight/best-in-slot/), or use the Tank DPS Calculator to determine your own.

 ## Defensive Cooldown Usage

 Ultimate progression is a team effort.
 Unlike savage, incoming damage is so high that GCD healing is not always avoidable.
-Because of this, how well you perform your job of mitigating for yourself, your cotank, and your group will directly affect the performance of your healers.
+Because of this, how well you perform your job of mitigating for yourself, your co-tank, and your group will directly affect the performance of your healers.
 The Blackest Night (TBN) in particular is an incredibly strong tool, and smart usage will make a world of difference to your healers.
 Each phase will include notes on particularly heavy periods of damage on specific party members where TBN will likely be the most useful, but it's ultimately up to your group's healers to communicate where their resources are strained.
-Remember, it's a win for your party if you can make room for an extra Glare or Malefic at the cost of shifting an Edge or Flood out of buffs.
+Remember, it's a win for your party if you can make room for an extra Glare, Broil or Malefic at the cost of shifting an Edge or Flood out of buffs.

 ## Offensive Cooldown Usage

-Optimizing your damage on Dark Knight revolves heavily around shifting potency into raidbuffs, and ultimates are no different.
+Optimizing your damage on Dark Knight revolves heavily around shifting potency into raid buffs, and Ultimates are no different.
 For best results, coordinate with your group to know when burst windows are occurring.
 Generally speaking, you will want to pool resources for the start of each phase, with additional burst windows according to the length of the specific section and your party's progress against enrage.

 Note that it is impossible to provide a full map of each burst window because it depends heavily on comp, killtime, and how your party decides to align their cooldowns.
 The following phase optimization sections will provide guidelines for how to approach each one, but practicing and consulting with your group is the only way to know for sure.